ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: faq}
 {: support}

 It is important to understand that {{site.data.keyword.vm-shared}} is based on VMware NSX-V, which is no longer supported by VMware® by Broadcom. {{site.data.keyword.IBM_notm}}'s exclusive contract with Broadcom® extends NSX-V support for {{site.data.keyword.cloud_notm}} customers into 2025, allowing for this extension to {{site.data.keyword.vm-shared}} deployments.
 For more information, see [End of Support for NSX-V instance deployments](/docs/vmwaresolutions?topic=vmwaresolutions-eos-nsx-v).
-IBM does not anticipate any further extensions after 28 February 2025.

 ## What is the next step?
 {: #faq-shared-eos-next}